germal/OpenCVB/README.md

 study examples of an OpenCV API or OpenCVB algorithm usage.
 All the OpenCV API’s that are used and all the OpenCVB algorithms are listed in the “Subset Combo Box”.
 In addition to all the OpenCV API’s and OpenCVB algorithms, several higher-level groupings are available.
-For instance, selecting “\<OpenGL\> will select only the algorithms that use OpenGL.
+For instance, selecting “\<OpenGL\>” will select only the algorithms that use OpenGL.
 The “\<All\>” entry in the Subset Combo Box will restore the complete list of algorithms in the Algorithm Combo Box.